 Melville Residents’ Association Constitution

+1. Constitution

-The Association is and shall continue to be known as the MELVILLE RESIDENTS’ ASSOCIATION (MRA).
+1.1 The Association is and shall continue to be known as the MELVILLE RESIDENTS’ ASSOCIATION (or the MRA).

-With effect from the time of its approval by members at the general meeting on 7 September 2006, the Constitution as amended from time to time is the sole and only Constitution of the MRA.
+1.2 With effect from the time of its approval by members at the general meeting on 7 September 2006, the Constitution as amended from time to time is the sole and only Constitution of the MRA.